-There is no denying the fact that modernization which is under progress for Peoples Liberation Army and Navy (PLAN) is not only aimed at settling down the territorial claims of South China Sea waters, but the country is looking towards the strategic objective of securing the SLOC to address her strategic vulnerability of maritime trade passing through this artery.
+There is no denying the fact that modernization, which is in progress for the People's Liberation Army and Navy (PLAN), is not only aimed at settling down the territorial claims of the South China Sea waters, but the country is looking towards the strategic objective of securing the SLOC to address its strategic vulnerability of maritime trade passing through this artery.
 The Chinese presence and adopted strategy have further enhanced the trade competition in the region.
-It is not only the regional countries but other international stake holders including US as well, who want their share of the pie in this region (Morton, 2016).
-China is making headway in the region and in the process making her presence feel at the international chessboard of global geo-politics.
-US has felt the structural stresses the most, owing to rise of China and correspondingly has labelled China as revisionist power.
-US has also blamed China for employing coercive economic and military tactics to further her gains in the region.
-On the other hand, Chinese Grand strategic design is reflective of her desire to be acknowledge as a rising power, which is well capable of protecting her national interest so close to her coastal region (Morton, 2016).
+It is not only the regional countries but other international stakeholders, including the US, who want their share of the pie in this region (Morton, 2016).
+China is making headway in the region and, in the process, is making its presence felt on the international chessboard of global geopolitics.
+The US has felt the structural stresses the most, owing to China's rise, and has correspondingly labeled China as a revisionist power.
+The US has also blamed China for employing coercive economic and military tactics to further its gains in the region.
+On the other hand, China's grand strategic design is reflective of its desire to be acknowledged as a rising power, which is well capable of protecting its national interests in its coastal region (Morton, 2016).

 4.9.
-US and Maritime Dispute of South China Sea
+US and Maritime Dispute of the South China Sea

-The Chinese mainland has contiguity with two water bodies its South and Eastern borders namely South China Sea and East China Sea respectively.
-But China does not enjoy free control over both, owing to claims laid by various countries.
-South China Sea is strategically more important.
-But this maritime contestation not only include the regional countries, but there are extra regional forces i.e. US and Japan as well which are interested in maintaining their influence in these waters (Stashwick, 2017).
+The Chinese mainland has contiguous borders with two water bodies, its Southern and eastern borders, namely the South China Sea and the East China Sea, respectively.
+However, China does not have free control over both, owing to claims made by various countries.
+The South China Sea is strategically more important.
+However, this maritime contestation not only involves regional countries, but also extra-regional forces, such as the US and Japan, which are interested in maintaining their influence in these waters (Stashwick, 2017).

-There are one hundred and eighty (180) different features (above the surface) including reefs, shoals, rocks and sandbanks in South China Sea.
-There are under water features also present which are geographically located at four different locations in the sea water.
-There are many countries which lay their claim to water of South China Sea including Philippines, Vietnam, Malaysia, Taiwan and Brunei.
-Taiwan is one country, interestingly, which has made claims to both features (above surface and under surface) of South China Sea.
-As per maps held with China highlighting nine-dash line in South China Sea, 80% of the sea is possessed by China.
-This topographical map is not accepted to the countries which have laid claims to these waters and resultantly, this issue is a permanent source of concern between China and the ASEAN countries (McDevitt, 2014).
+There are one hundred and eighty (180) different features (above the surface), including reefs, shoals, rocks, and sandbanks in the South China Sea.
+There are underwater features also present, which are geographically located at four different locations in the seawater.
+There are many countries that lay their claim to the water of the South China Sea, including the Philippines, Vietnam, Malaysia, Taiwan, and Brunei.
+Taiwan is one country, interestingly, which has made claims to both the above-surface and the under-surface features of the South China Sea.
+According to maps held by China, which highlight the nine-dash line in the South China Sea, approximately 80% of the sea is claimed by China.
+This topographical map is not accepted by the countries that have laid claims to these waters, and as a result, this issue is a permanent source of concern between China and the ASEAN countries (McDevitt, 2014).